MenokoOG/MenokoOG/README.md

 <h3>Note: Do a CTRL+click (on Windows and Linux) or CMD+click (on MacOS) to open new window for my links.</h3>
 <br/>

- - 🔭 I’m currently working on ... project with op-veteran to build an event application.
+ - 🔭 <h3>I’m currently working on ... project with op-veteran to build an event application. </h3>

 <h3>Fun little React app based off of FizzBuzz sequence <a href="https://github.com/MenokoOG/fizzbuzz-react" target="_blank">FizzBuzz React </a>Feel free to clone for your own use. </h3>